-Students investigate energy, motion, and energy transfer as they design a system that utilizes a motor to lower and lift a scale model of a Sanford Lab cage; transporting people and equipment to science spaces nearly one mile underground.
+During this unit students investigate energy and motion as they design a system that utilizes a motor to lower and lift a scale model of a cage at the Sanford Underground Research Facility; transporting people and equipment to science spaces nearly one mile underground.
 Students use math skills to calculate area and estimate capacity for the scale models created.

 There and Back Again-- Energy and Motion